paw-lu/cookiecutter-dash-docset/docs/advanced_github_actions_features.md

 ## Manually triggering a documentation build

-The contribution of the docset to [Kapeli/Dash-User-Contributions](https://github.com/Kapeli/Dash-User-Contributions) is triggered by a release of a new version.
+A new version release of the documentation's library signals to this project that the docset is new and should be contributed to [Kapeli/Dash-User-Contributions](https://github.com/Kapeli/Dash-User-Contributions).
-But,
+You can also trigger this event manually.
-you can also trigger this event manually.
+Similarly to [**Debugging GitHub action runs**](#debugging-github-action-runs), launching an action via workflow dispatch with `Manually trigger doc build and release.` set to `true` will force the contribution steps to run regardless of whether the library version has changed.

-Similarly to [**Debugging GitHub action runs**](#debugging-github-action-runs), launching an action via workflow dispatch with `Manually trigger doc build and release.` set to `true` will manually trigger the doc build and contributions steps.
+This is useful for when you initially create your repository and want to immediately contribute a new docset without having to wait for a new release.